Skip to main content

 Surabhi (Sara) Vora, MD, MPH

-Dr. Vora’s primary research area of interest is infections in immunocompromised hosts, especially viral and fungal infections in patients with primary immune deficiency and those who have received CAR T-cells and hematopoeitic cell transplants.
-She is an investigator for the International Pediatric Fungal Network as well as the Pediatric Infectious Diseases Transplant Research Network and has been involved in multidisciplinary efforts to develop local and national guidance for pediatric patients with COVID-19 infections.
-Her clinical time is split between the inpatient infectious diseases service and outpatient clinic.
+Dr. Vora’s primary research area of interest is infections in immunocompromised hosts, especially viral and fungal infections in patients with primary immune deficiency and those who have received CAR T-cells and hematopoietic cell transplants.
+She is an investigator for the International Pediatric Fungal Network as well as the Pediatric Infectious Diseases Transplant Research Network and has been involved in multidisciplinary efforts to develop local and national guidance for pediatric patients with COVID-19 infections as a member of the Pediatric Infectious Diseases Society (PIDS) COVID-19 Therapeutics Task Force.
+Her clinical time is split between the inpatient infectious diseases service and outpatient clinic, and she serves as the Clinical Director of the Division of Pediatric Infectious Diseases as well as a Immunocompromised Host and Transplant ID liaison.
 In addition, she serves as a consultant to the Seattle Children’s Hospital Clinical Effectiveness (CE) Program, assisting with the development and implementation of standardized clinical pathways of care.
-Dr. Vora is Co-Director of the CE program’s Research and Writing Team, which works to disseminate learnings from clinical pathways to quality improvement literature.
+Dr. Vora is Co-Director of the Center for Quality and Patient Safety’s Research and Writing Team, which works to disseminate learnings from clinical pathways and other hospital QI endeavors to quality improvement literature.
 Dr. Vora also serves as a coach for pediatric residents.

 Alpana Waghmare, MD